gideonzozingao/laravel-db-introspection/README.md

 ## 🪄 Credits

 Developed and maintained by **Zuqongtech**
-© 2025 Zuqongtech.
+© 2025 Gideon Zozingao.
 All rights reserved.

 ---

 ## 🤝 Contributing & Bug Reports

-We welcome all contributions from the Laravel community! 💪
+I welcome all contributions from the Laravel community! 💪

 If you discover a bug, want to request a feature, or improve performance:

 1. Open an [issue](https://github.com/gideonzozingao/laravel-db-introspection/issues) describing the problem.
 2. Submit a pull request with tests where possible.

-Every contribution helps make **Laravel DB Introspection** more reliable and developer-friendly — empowering teams working with **large-scale databases** to move faster and smarter. ✨
+Every contribution helps make **Zuqongtech\LaravelDbIntrospection** more reliable and developer-friendly — empowering teams working with **large-scale databases** to move faster and smarter. ✨

 👉 **GitHub:** [github.com/gideonzozingao/laravel-db-introspection](https://github.com/gideonzozingao/laravel-db-introspection)